 Computational Algorithms

 With the rise of computer science and computational mathematics, researchers are constantly developing more efficient algorithms for calculating the LCM of large numbers.
 Traditional methods like listing multiples or prime factorization can become computationally intensive for very large numbers.
-Modern algorithms leverage advanced techniques such as binary GCD and modular arithmetic to improve performance.
+Modern algorithms apply advanced techniques such as binary GCD and modular arithmetic to improve performance.

 Integration with Software Tools